OpenSLO/OpenSLO/README.md

   target: email
 ```

-Alternatively, a similar notification target can be defined for Slack in this example
+Alternatively, a similar notification target can be defined for Slack like this:

 ```yaml
 apiVersion: openslo/v0.1.0-beta